firatdem/FBoard/README.md

-## **FBoard**
-A simplified, shareable construction workforce planning board designed to manage manpower assignments across various job sites.
-It enables your team to assign, search, and track employee status visually on a virtual whiteboard.

-This is the public version of an internal tool used to coordinate electricians, supervisors, and contractors in real-world field projects.
-It supports note-taking, zooming, and filtering features, and stores data in a simple `output.json` file that can be shared via cloud storage like OneDrive.
+QUICK DISCLAIMER: This is the public version of an internal tool used to coordinate electricians, supervisors, and contractors in real-world field projects.

+## 🏗️ FBoard – Visual Workforce Planning for Job Sites

+FBoard is a lightweight, shareable planning board for coordinating field crews across construction job sites.
+Built for teams managing electricians, supervisors, and contractors, it lets you visually assign workers, add notes, filter by skill, and export job rosters—all from one interactive whiteboard.

+Originally developed for internal field operations, this open version is easy to customize and share via platforms like OneDrive or Dropbox.

+## ⚙️ How It Works

+1. 🧍 Add employee profiles
+2. 📌 Assign employees to job sites via drag-and-drop
+3. 📝 Add sticky notes and job site info
+4. 🔍 Search and filter workers by skill or status
+5. 📊 Export your plan to Excel or share it as a live dashboard

+## 🧪 Try It Out

+1. Clone the repo
+2. Run `python main.py`
+3. Add job sites, employees, and try dragging them around
+4. Export to Excel with `jsonToExcel.py`
+5. (Optional) Run `run_dashboard.py` to host a local dashboard

 ---